Room for Dying Introduction

 Hello!

 I’m so glad you’re here.
 Below is a little bit about why I created Room for Dying.
-If I can answer any questions, please don’t hesitate to reach out to me at RoomforDying (at) gmail.com.
+If I can answer any questions, please peek at the FAQ and don’t hesitate to contact me.

 Yours in wonder,